Get Hyperflow running in Codex and terminal CLIs.

 The installer path installs via symlink, so every provider picks up changes immediately — no re-copying.

-To change models or security settings, re-run the installer:
+To change security settings, re-run the installer:

 RECONFIGURE